 The growth of containerization mainly relies on four major factors:

 - Substitution.
 Initially, substitution was the main factor driving the growth of containerization with the gradual capture of the breakbulk cargo market.
 This was particularly the case for retail goods that were the first to be containerized.
-Since about 90% of the break-bulk cargo has been containerized, this process is essentially completed, leading growth options to the containerization of niche markets, namely commodities and temperature-sensitive cargo (cold chain).
+Since about 90% of the break-bulk cargo has been containerized, this process is essentially completed, leading growth options for the containerization of niche markets, namely commodities and temperature-sensitive cargo (cold chain).
 However, most of the cargo that could be containerized has been containerized, implying such a growth driver remains limited.

 - Incidental.
 Containerized flows are rarely balanced, implying that empty containers must be repositioned to locations where export cargo is available.
 Thus, the more imbalanced the traffic is, the more containerized capacities are required for repositioning.
 This also leaves opportunities to take advantage of empty backhauls and the lower freight rates they imply.
 These repositioning flows can be counterbalanced with trade policies such as protectionism.
-Further, changes in cabotage regulations could result in fewer empty containers being repositioned as well.
+Further, changes in cabotage regulations could also result in fewer empty containers being repositioned.
 Changes in the location of manufacturing (nearshoring) because of automation can result in fewer containers being repositioned.

 - Induced.
 Global freight distribution implies the setting of a transport chain where several modes are used to move cargo between its origin and destination.
-On the maritime segment, this has led to the emergence of intermediary hubs connecting different systems of circulation, namely deep sea and feeder services.
+In the maritime segment, this has led to the emergence of intermediary hubs connecting different systems of circulation, namely deep sea and feeder services.
 This requires transshipment, which is a double count of container volumes, and consequently, additional containerized capacities to maintain feeder services.
 On the other end, if maritime shipping companies (and alliances) decide to reconfigure their networks to involve more direct services, this can involve less transshipment.